Sukeltaja-Appi/main/frontend/frontend.md

 ### [tcomb-form-native](https://github.com/gcanti/tcomb-form-native)

 Styled and auto-validated forms for React Native.
-Not maintained that much anymore, and at least on Expo (production mode) opening views with forms [dropped some frames](https://github.com/Sukeltaja-App/sukeltaja-frontend/issues/18).
+Not maintained that much anymore, and at least on iOS Expo (production mode) opening views with forms [dropped some frames](https://github.com/Sukeltaja-App/sukeltaja-frontend/issues/18).
 Might need replacement in the future.